Tired of job hunting? Create your own career with an online job.

 - Are you willing to be under-employed to pay the bills, and still find time to chart your own course?
 If you’re motivated, you know the answer to that question.

-Hundreds of thousands of people just like you have done it, making the web the fastest growing marketplace in the history of marketplaces.
+In closing, hundreds of thousands of people just like you have done it, making the web the fastest growing marketplace in the history of marketplaces.
 Each day, 6,000 entrepreneurs launch their dreams on the W3 and you can, indeed, be one of them.

 Will it be easy?
 Probably not.
 Success is part luck, but mostly, it’s hard work.
 But work you’ll enjoy every minute of that weekend.
 It’s true.
 You won’t mind working some weekends.
 In fact, you’ll look forward to it.